ryerex1/vbamacros/README.md

 # vbamacros
-Here are all of my general-purpose VBA Macros which I've found to be helpful.
+Here are some of my Excel VBA Macros which I've found to be helpful.

 ### Nonce_Values:
 A Macro that queries a blockchain API and returns the nonce values of any range of blocks you want, based on inputted block heights! _Note: this Macro only works on Windows computers, but a Mac version is on the way!_